johannsdg/johannsdg.github.io/docs/johann.md

 Johann runs scenarios through score files.
 Similar to musical score, the file contains all of the instructions the players should perform and the order to perform them.
-Each task in the scenario is refered to as a measure, again similar to musical score, the score file links these measures together to orchestrate the players in the full scenario.
+Each task in the scenario is referred to as a measure, again similar to musical score, the score file links these measures together to orchestrate the players in the full scenario.
 Each player is currently a separate docker container.
 In the future, these could be VMs or other hosts as well.

 ### Lexicon

-Score -> Scenario/script of Players performing measures in order Player -> Machine/Docker container that runs measures Measure -> Specific action / single unit of action in a score
+* Score -> Scenario/script of Players performing measures in order
+* Player -> Machine/Docker container that runs measures
+* Measure -> Specific action / single unit of action in a score

 ### Example Score